maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 objectClassName -- the string "irr0_rtrSet"

-handle -- a string representing the registry unique identifier of the rtrSet.
+handle -- a string representing the registry-unique identifier of the rtrSet.

 members —  an array of strings, each containing a value as specified in RFC2622#section-5.5